MIC-DKFZ/nnUNet/readme.md

 dataset properties and best-fitting segmentation pipelines?

 ## What is the scope of nnU-Net?
 nnU-Net is built for semantic segmentation.
-It can handle 2D and 3D images with arbitrary input modalities.
+It can handle 2D and 3D images with arbitrary input modalities/channels.
 It can understand voxel spacings, anisotropies and is robust even if classes are highly imbalanced.

 nnU-Net relies on supervised learning, meaning you need to provide training cases for your application!
 The number of required training cases highly varies depending on the complexity of the segmentation problem.
 No